Updated June 19, 2021:

 Real Estate Commissions or Divisions of Real Estate are set in place to protect real estate consumers in each state.
 These groups and divisions are the state-level ‘big brother’ when it comes to housing.
 They are the ones who issue real estate licenses to housing practitioners and govern the rules and laws established to protect buyers, sellers, and renters who leverage their services.
 These organizations also have the right to take action against a licensed broker or sales agent who is not in compliance with state rules and laws.

-Since Smart City services those in Texas, Colorado, and Georgia, we have to adhere to licensing, rules and laws set into place by the Texas Real Estate Commission (TREC), The Colorado Division of Real Estate (DORA), and the Georgia Real Estate Commission (GREC).
-No matter where you live, each state has a website outlining their rules and laws by which all licensed agents and brokers have to follow, serving as a comprehensive resource to every homeowner, apartment renter, and property.
+Since Smart City services those in Texas, Colorado, Georgia, Tennessee, Florida, and Illinois we have to adhere to licensing, rules and laws set into place by the Texas Real Estate Commission (TREC), The Colorado Division of Real Estate (DORA), the Georgia Real Estate Commission (GREC), the Tennessee Real Estate Commission (TREC), the Florida Real Estate Commission (FREC), and the Illinois Division of Real Estate (DRE).
+No matter where you live, each state has a website outlining its rules and laws by which all licensed agents and brokers have to follow, serving as a comprehensive resource to every homeowner, apartment renter, and property.

 More actionable resources